coilhq/mucoa/README.md

 ### Bilateral Net Settlement Model:
 Settlements are deferred net if a number of transfers are settled together.
-Net settlements _(in which a number of transfers are settled together)_ are by definition deferred _(since it takes time to construct a batch.)_
+Net settlements *(in which a number of transfers are settled together)* are by definition deferred *(since it takes time to construct a batch)*.

 Settlements are bilateral if each pair of participants settles with each other for the net of all transfers between them.